jschneider98/uiwatcher-docs/README.md

 ```

 #### UiViewer.draw()
-Re-draws all the data visualisations.
+Re-draws all the data visualizations.

 ```
 viewer.draw();